One of the common questions I get at Crabgrass Lawn is do I need to fertilize my lawn every year?

 Commonly known as elf rings, elf circles, or pixie rings, fairy rings are light-colored or patches of dead grass in the middle of your lawn, and at times you may even notice mushrooms growing on the outer rings.

 These circular areas of abnormal turf growth signal fungus issues, which are often caused by applying high levels of organic matter or in turfs that are not being fed with enough fertilizer.
+Did you know fairy rings are classified as a turfgrass disease?

-How to Prevent Fairy Rings in Lawn?
+How to Prevent Fairy Rings in Lawns?

 Type 1 Fairy Rings